melghosh/RelTopic/README.md

 We present RelTopic, a novel graph-based semantic relatedness measure in topic ontologies for topic labeling purposes.
 RelTopic is applied in the context of `Cultural Heritage`, specifically old press articles.
 This study is part of the European project `ASTURIAS` (Structural Analysis and Semantic Indexing of Newspaper Articles).

-To apply RelTopic, a topic ontology named Topic-OPA is developed from press articles represented by a set of named entities that disambiguated using Wikidata URIs.
+To apply RelTopic, a topic ontology named Topic-OPA is developed from the articles represented by a set of named entities that are disambiguated using Wikidata URIs.
 RelTopic is also tested in recent newspaper articles.

 This research work is addressed in the following papers: